rgarcialebron/pkt2flow/README.md

 to seperate the packets into TCP or UDP flows.
 Each flow will be saved into a pcap file named with 4-tuple and the timestamp of the first packet of the flow.
 The packets are saved in the order as read from the source.
 Any further processing like TCP resembling is not performed.

+Modify by rgarcia, University of Texas at San Antonio richard (dot) garcialebron (at) utsa (dot) edu

+2016-09

-The flow timeout is considered as 30 minutes which can be changed in pkt2flow.h.
+The flow timeout is considered as 60 seconds, a flow will expire if there is no activity for 60 seconds.
+The flow lifetime is set for 300 seconds, a flow will not span over 300 seconds.
+Both the flow timeout and flow lifetime can be changed in pkt2flow.h.

 How to compile